 The Program of Excellence—Football will be conducted as a lone subject under the Health and Physical Education curriculum area.
 During the junior secondary years (Years 7–10), students will cover all strands of the HPE National Curriculum, with the practical focus being the development of performance skills in football.
 Students will be able to continue their pathway in football during the senior years, focussing on advanced development of performance skills and through the completion of

-Vocational Certificate III in Sport and Fitness (football elements).
+Vocational Certificate III in Sport and Recreation (football elements).

 The senior program is designed to provide students with the opportunity to develop their football skills and to use the study of Football to improve their academic opportunities and provide pathways to tertiary study.

-This program allows students the opportunity to complete junior coaching licences, refereeing certificates as well as developing specific football conditioning, technical and tactical skills.
+This program allows students the opportunity to complete junior coaching certificates, refereeing certificates as well as developing specific football conditioning, technical and tactical skills.

 Course participants will also be expected to represent the school in both football and futsal aligned competitions and have opportunities for higher representation honours through school and outside channels.